EMERGING MARKETS-Brazil's real, Bovespa slide on fiscal worries

-Jan 3 (Reuters) - Brazil's real weakened on Tuesday as investors worried about leftist President Luiz Inacio Lula da Silva's spending plans, and the main equities benchmark sank to a two-week low.
+Jan 3 (Reuters) - Brazil's real slid on Tuesday as investors worried about leftist President Luiz Inacio Lula da Silva's spending plans, and the main equities benchmark sank to a two-week low.

-The real BRL=, the top performing Latin American currency in 2022, weakened by 0.3% to 5.38 per dollar, its lowest level in over a month against the dollar.
+The real BRL=, BRBY, the top performing Latin American currency in 2022, weakened by 1.7% to 5.44 per dollar, its lowest level in nearly seven weeks against the dollar.

 The currency lost about 1.5% on Monday after Lula pledged to prioritise social issues and ordered a budget-busting extension to a fuel tax exemption, which will deprive the Treasury of 52.9 billion reais ($9.9 billion) a year in fiscal income.